rochaporto/openstack-vagrant/README.md

 puppet apply ...
 ```

-The puppet stuff is kept under /tmp/vagrant-puppet, and these are the real files.
+The puppet stuff is kept under /tmp/vagrant-puppet in each VM, and these are the real files.